johnny-nk/hello-world/README.md

 # hello-world
-Learning to code, so I created this repository
+Hello everyone

+I've decided to learn web development so I focused on front-end tech - namely HTML, CSS and javascript.